ajlopez/ClojJS/README.md

 # ClojJS

-Clojure Lisp interpreter in JavaScript.
+Clojure Lisp compiler to JavaScript in JavaScript.

 ## Installation